Semrush vs Ahrefs: Which SEO Tool Should You Choose?

 It depends on your requirements.
 Both platforms offer massive keyword databases with tens of billions of keywords globally.
 The difference lies in what additional data you need.

-• Keyword Magic Tool with extensive filtering by topic, questions, and intent
+• Keyword Magic Tool with strong filtering by intent, questions, and topics

 Backlinks are where Ahrefs built its reputation, though Semrush has invested heavily to compete with one of the industry’s largest backlink indexes.